Business

 Missed Opportunities: The fear may lead to missed opportunities for personal and professional growth.

-Overcoming the Fear of Failure and Success: Strategies for Growth and Realizing Potential
+Overcoming the Fear of Failure and Success: Strategies for Growth and Realising Potential

 Setting Realistic Goals: Establishing achievable goals can help reduce the fear of failure.